PGC-CCG/Feedback-in-GUs/README.md

-# Feedback-in-GUs
+# Feedback in GUs
 This git contains all the scripts and data used to build GENSOR Units from a regulatory network and calculate their feedback.

 ## Dependencies
 - [pathway tools](https://biocyc.org/download.shtml)
 - python3
 - perl
-- perlcyc - perl module to remotely access pathway tools
+- [perlcyc](https://solgenomics.net/downloads/perlcyc.pl) - perl module to remotely access pathway tools

 ## Usage
 Clone this repository locally